LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[FACTS-A]] - facts remain robust only when they are supported by a common culture
 - [[FAITH-BELIEF-SCIENCE]] - No Title
 - [[FLOW]] - No Title
-- [[FRAMEWORKS-COMMUNITY-WEAVING]] - A Framework for weaving together and integrating parts of a community
+- [[FRAMEWORK-COMMUNITY-WEAVING]] - A Framework for weaving together and integrating parts of a community
 - [[FREE-WILL-A]] - "The opposite of free will is not determinism but compulsion"
 - [[GLUCOSE-A]] - No Title
 - [[GRADES-A]] - VISUAL: Grades are a sad mix of rejection and merely good enough